RAS-University/robotic-courses/docs/pid.md

 Feedback control is indispensable for achieving high-performance and reliable system operation.
 Several key requirements underscore its importance:

-* **Stability**: A stable control system is one that, after being disturbed, either returns to its original equilibrium or reaches a new, desired equilibrium without exhibiting unbounded oscillations or runaway behavior.
+* **Stability:** A stable control system is one that, after being disturbed, either returns to its original equilibrium or reaches a new, desired equilibrium without exhibiting unbounded oscillations or runaway behavior.
 Without appropriate feedback, systems can become unstable, leading to erratic or potentially damaging operation.
+In more precise terms, internal stability is achieved if for all initial conditions and all bounded signals injected at any place in the system all states remain also bounded.
   <details markdown="1">
   <summary><strong>Stability: basic reminder</strong></summary>
-    If you are open this tab, it may mean that you are not very familiar with basic control theory.
+    If you have opened this tab, it may mean that you are not very familiar with basic control theory.
 In this case, these videos can help you grasp the most important concepts:

     * [Control systems review: LTI systems](https://www.youtube.com/watch?v=tK6HpTX61BI&list=PLG9XfFeUwHFxUAuQILIRvkwSuc3IfHt7A&index=1)
     * [Control systems review: Impulse response](https://www.youtube.com/watch?v=S8XJjHf6xeg&list=PLG9XfFeUwHFxUAuQILIRvkwSuc3IfHt7A&index=2)